 For more information about the NSW Housing Plans, you may also visit https://www.planning.nsw.gov.au/Policy-and-Legislation/Housing/~/media/831147A8479B4C2C8979DB4945B46706.ashx

-Please note these rules can change without notice and it is best to call your local council to get accurate advice for your location.
+Please note these rules can change without notice to us and this blog might be our of date, therefore it is best to call your local council to get accurate advice for your location.

 We build secondary residences called The Pod.
 We are located in Canberra and we build in the surrounding regions.
 We are looking to expand and build in NSW, if you have any questions please contact us.